lakshaysethi/Assignment_1_7420_ls/Journal.md

     -Need to be serious about web dev assignment
     - need to talk to Kris more - live now Going to
-1. make Class Diagrams for simple Instagram and send it to Kris - by 3:45
+1. make Class Diagrams for simple Instagram and send it to Kris - by 3:45 DONE
 2. work on Mobile dev assignemnt for 2 hrs- try to complete it asap to submit before tonight.
 3. do django work - 5 hrs
 should be all done by 1-2 am